 Day 11: Visit the Night Times (30 mins)

 Ask students to visit the Night Times and leave comments for other students around the world to receive.
 You could get them to read the style of writing you’re currently focussing on in class, and challenge them to leave constructive feedback for children within the Night Zookeeper community.

 Day 12: Try one of our printable activity sheets (30 mins)

 We have a whole selection of these activities available to download from the resources section within your account.

 Day 13 & 14: Provide feedback on some of their work (15 mins)

 No that your students have been using the website for a couple of weeks, you will have lots more content to review.
 Log in to your account to publish articles and send feedback to your students.
 This should only take around 15 minutes of your time.

 Day 14: Take a look at our subscription plans

 We appreciate that all students, classes and schools are different, which is why we’re always very dedicated to finding a package that works for your situation.
-Our prices start from $9 US dollars or £7 per month for individual classrooms.
+Simply email email@example.com for a bespoke quote.